 The only possible way to tie them together would be to demonstrate Excelia was also staying at the Ramona, and would have been very unlikely.
 Vaudeville players and other traveling entertainers religiously followed “route books,” which were pocket-sized references that guided them from town to town.
 They listed important details about the theaters such as size of the stage and what electricity was available (they were divided between AC and DC back then).
 They told you where to get your clothes washed and where to get your handbills printed.
 They told you where to stay – and that was almost always a hotel and not a boardinghouse.
 The 1906 theatrical guide lists the Occidental and Grand hotels, both of which collapsed in the disaster and together caused the majority of fatalities.
 When fellow performer Fred Gottlob and his wife were trapped under timbers, they were staying at the Grand.
 Excelia was probably there, too.

 Comment is also needed regarding the strange circumstances that came to bring Excelia and Marie together here that fateful morning.
-For Excelia to form a partnership with her husband’s ex-wife (or maybe, her ex-husband’s ex-wife) seems as if it might have been a mite awkward, particularly since she was named as “the other woman” in bitter divorce hearings.
+For Excelia to form a partnership with her husband’s ex-wife (or maybe, her ex-husband’s ex-wife) seems as if it might have been a mite awkward, particularly since she was “the other woman” in bitter divorce hearings.
 And don’t forget, we’re not talking about two people running a bakery – the partnership in question involved high precision, high speed handling of real guns and real swords.
 It was a situation where you would not want to have the most fleeting concern the other person might harbor unresolved anger issues.

 What they shared – besides a history with Fred – must have been their certainty that this was their best available option.
 They were mature women, Excelia about thirty and Marie probably a little beyond forty.
 It was 1906 America, when employment opportunities available to women were hard, menial (usually, both) and certain not to pay very much.
 But they had mastered this weird skill and already had the props, the costumes, the scenery.
 So, what the hell.
 But by the time they reached Santa Rosa, the tour had a depressing familiarity.
 Fred and Marie were ultimately a flop; on her own Marie was an even greater failure.
 And here they were on the other side of the continent, playing the smallest hall in the smallest theatrical circuit in the state.
 Next stop: Mining camps?